kontur/fontsampler-wordpress-plugin/README.md

 font.

 ## Current status
-The plugin is currently **under development**.
-Feel free to get involved by opening issues or feature requests here, or join [the discussion group](https://groups.google.com/forum/#!forum/fontsampler-wordpress-plugin-development) to hear more about the progress and development schedule.
+The plugin is currently **nearing beta release**.
+Feel free to get involved by opening issues or feature requests here, or join
+[the discussion group](https://groups.google.com/forum/#!forum/fontsampler-wordpress-plugin-development) to hear more about the progress and development schedule.